murgurgulor/the-murgurgu-lore/src/site/notes/Dungeons & Dragons/The Northern Wilds/Players/Reference Material/House Rules.md

 ---
 ##### Grapple
-You can only grapple an opponent that's no more than one size larger than you.
+You can only grapple an opponent that's no more than one size larger than you, and you need to have at least one hand free.
 On a failed saving throw, the target gains the **Grappled** condition.
 This means:
 - Their speed drops to 0;
 - They have **Disadvantage** on attacks that don’t target you;
 - While you’re grappling, you can move the target along with you, but you move at half your speed.